a160v/calcometer/README.md

 EDITOR="code --wait" rails credentials:edit
 ```

 5_ Open `app/db/seeds.rb` in your code editor and set how many users, patients and appointments you want to set as per initial database.
+It is important to seed after the database has been encrypted for data integrity.

-6_ Set up the database (creation + migration):
+6_ Seed the database:
 ```
-rails db:setup
+rails db:seed
 ```
 7_ Launch a development server
 ```